Nourish - Easy Seed Snacks with Beetroot Hummus

 Serve as a dip or spread with raw vegetables or crackers.

-This version of classic hummus is a visual delight with its intense crimson which will enhance any fresh green that comes to hand for adornment.
+Naturally, these easy seed snacks go well with a ton of recipes.
+Here we have teamed them with beetroot hummus.
+This version on the classic hummus is a visual delight with its intense crimson colour.
 Here its earthy creaminess is laced with chilli and cumin to accompany the crisp seedy crackers.

-Beetroot is a member of the same family as chard and spinach and you can eat both the root and the leaves.
-The root is incredibly nutrient-rich, being choc-full of vitamin C, magnesium, folic acid, potassium and fiber, whilst the leaves are packed with calcium, iron and vitamins A and C.
+Beetroot is a member of the same family as chard and spinach.
+You can eat both the root and the leaves of this nutritious plant.
+The root is incredibly nutrient-rich, being choc-full of vitamin C, magnesium, folic acid, potassium and fiber.
+The leaves, on the other hand, are packed with calcium, iron and vitamins A and C.